daniel-b92/bruno-vs-code-extension/README.md

 - a test runner (for executing tests via the [Bruno CLI](https://www.npmjs.com/package/@usebruno/cli))
 - language features (for providing some intellisense when editing `Bruno` files)

-## Getting started with the extension
+## Using the extension

+### Getting started

 For getting the most out of the extension, please follow these steps when installing it:

 - If your collection is in a git repository, add the entry `**/__temp_bru_reference.js` to your gitignore file.
   - The extension will temporarily create a file with this name for providing the Javascript intellisense.
 So the gitignore advice is just to make life easier, since this file is only used internally by the extension (it should usually also delete it, when not needed anymore, but you would probably stumble over it occasionally anyway).
-- After installing the extension, you need to trigger a restart of the extension host for the full intellisense to work (you can do this by opening the command palette (Ctrl + Shift + p) and executing the command for restarting the extension host).
+- After installing the extension, you may need to trigger a restart of the extension host for the full intellisense to work (you can do this by opening the command palette (Ctrl + Shift + p) and executing the command for restarting the extension host).

-  - I hope to get rid of this workaround by improving the extension startup at some point.
+### Improving intellisense
 - If you use the `test` and the `expect` functions in your response validations, it's helpful to add the npm packages
   - [@types/mocha](https://www.npmjs.com/package/@types/mocha) and
   - [@types/chai](https://www.npmjs.com/package/@types/chai)